 Our donors and partners are essential to building the Smithsonian of tomorrow.
 They support and often collaborate with the Digitization Program Office on exciting projects and technical challenges, all the while supporting our public mission to increase the quantity, quality, and impact of digitized Smithsonian collections.
 We are especially looking for donors and partners that help address the “scale” challenge in digitization.

-For information about the 2019 Digitization Fair please visit our events tab.
+For information about the 2019 Digitization Conference please visit our events tab.

 Technology partner Autodesk Inc., a leader in cloud-based design and engineering software, created an in-browser 3D viewing platform so Smithsonian curators can publish interpretive and interactive 3D experiences of Smithsonian collections for the public.
 Autodesk also deployed specially designed equipment to scan the extremely challenging Apollo 11 Command Module and processed the complex data from multiple 3D capture devices to create one highly detailed and accurate model.